HCESrl/gitlab-standard-labels/README.md

   Commands:
     <default>   Create a set of labels for a project

+  Arguments:
+    <project-id|project-name>   `project-id` is the numeric ID of the repository, `project-name`is the the namespaced repository name (eg. "group/repo").

   Options:
       -t, --token=    The authentication token, overwrites the token in config.json, if defined -d, --delete    Delete previous existing labels and board lists before the creation